jjohn163/CPE202-StarterCode-Project2/ass2.md

   * “Too many operands” if the expression contains too many operands.
   * Note: to raise an exception with a message: raise PostfixFormatException(“Here is a message”)
-* You may assume that when infix_to_postfix(input_str) is called that input_str is a well formatted, correct infix expression containing only numbers, the specified operators, parentheses () and that the tokens are space separated.
-You may use the Python functions split and join.
 * You may assume that when prefix_to_postfix(inpu```t_str) is called that input_str is a well formatted, correct prefix expression containing only numbers, the specified operators, and that the tokens